How to Find Reliable Suppliers in China: Complete Sourcing Guide

 1. How can I find reliable suppliers in China?

-2. Should I work with a manufacturer, wholesaler, or trading company?
+3. Should I work directly with a factory or a trading company?